sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 According to our [Development Guide](about/development-guide.md), all code and configuration are stored in a Git repository.
 We treat everything as code.

-Information about the replica count, resources, possible assignmnts to nodes, and other (kubernetes-related) configurations are part of the manifests config files.
+Information about the replica count, resources, possible assignments to nodes, and other (kubernetes-related) configurations are part of the manifests config files.

 ## Installation

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nullam nec pur us.
-Donec euismod, nunc nec vehicula suscipit, nunc nisl ultricies nunc, nec tincidunt nunc nisl nec nunc.
-Nullam nec purus.
-Donec euismod, nunc nec vehicula suscipit, nunc nisl ultricies nunc, nec tincidunt nunc nisl nec nunc.
+The installation of the Talos Kubernetes Cluster is done in multiple steps.
+The first step is to install the `talos-mgmt-pi` node.
+This node is used to manage the Talos Kubernetes Cluster.
+The `talos-mgmt-pi` node is installed and provisioned by Ansible.

+The second step is to install the actual Talos nodes.
+These nodes are Raspberry Pi devices running Talos Linux.
+The nodes are not provisioned by Ansible.
+They run the Talos variant for Raspberry Pi directly.

 ### Install Management Node

-- Install Operating System [Ubuntu Server](https://ubuntu.com/) via the Raspberry Pi Imager
+- [ ] Install Operating System [Ubuntu Server](https://ubuntu.com/) via the Raspberry Pi Imager
-- Provision the node
-    - Enable passwordless SSH connections (from workstation, not the RasPi node)
+- [ ] Enable passwordless SSH connections (from workstation, not the RasPi node)
-        - `ssh sebastian@talos-mgmt-pi.fritz.box`
+    - [ ] `ssh sebastian@talos-mgmt-pi.fritz.box`
-        - `ssh-copy-id sebastian@talos-mgmt-pi.fritz.box`
+    - [ ] `ssh-copy-id sebastian@talos-mgmt-pi.fritz.box`
-    - Run the Ansible Playbook `raspi-talos.yml` to install all necessary tools and configurations.
+- [ ] Run the Ansible Playbook `raspi-talos.yml` to install all necessary tools and configurations.

+#### Software and Services

+The Ansible Playbook `raspi-talos.yml` (among others) installs and starts Node Exporter as `systemd` service.
+The Node Exporter can be reached at <http://talos-mgmt-pi.fritz.box:9100>.

+THe Management Pi also runs all necessary tools like `kubectl` and `talosctl` to manage the Talos Kubernetes Cluster.

 ### Install Talos Nodes